qdzlug/oxide-slurm/terraform/README.md

 You can override variable values using a `terraform.tfvars` file or via the command line.

-## Firewall Rules

-The Terraform configuration includes two firewall rule resources:

-- **Internal Traffic Rule:**
-  Allows all TCP, UDP, and ICMP traffic between internal nodes.
-This rule targets the default subnet of your VPC.

-- **SSH Rule:**
-  Allows inbound SSH traffic (TCP port 22) from anywhere by using an IP network filter with `0.0.0.0/0`.

 ## Ansible Inventory File

 The `local_file` resource uses the template file `templates/hosts.ini.tpl` to generate an inventory file (`hosts.ini`).
 This file groups the head node and compute nodes, and is used by your Ansible playbooks to further configure the cluster.

 ## Additional Notes

-- **Firewall Rule Targeting:**
-  The internal traffic rule uses the VPC and subnet names from your other Terraform resources to ensure proper targeting.
 - **Node Naming:**
   The first instance (index 0) is designated as the head node, and the remaining instances become compute nodes.
 - **Post-deployment:**